 Negotiate the price of the car at a dealership apart from the value of the trade-in.
 Tell the salesperson you want to determine the price of the car without the trade-in.
 The reason you want to do this is because salespeople will often give you far more for your trade than you expected—thus hooking you on the deal.
 However, this higher-value-for-the-trade-in shtick can be part of the technique they use to get you to purchase the car.
 If a higher value is given to the trade, then they will give a lower discount on the price of the vehicle, because all the discounting went into the value of the trade.

 Step Two: Negotiate the Value of the Trade-In

 Now that you’ve determined the price of the car, ask what the dealer will give you for your trade-in.
 Most likely, you will get more for your car if you sell it yourself.
 A little elbow grease and some top-notch detailing can net you hundreds of dollars more than a dealer can give you, if you can find a buyer.
-Some people (like military families) don’t always have the time to sell their car because of mobbing schedules and so forth.
+Some people (like military families) don’t always have the time to sell their car because of moving schedules and so forth.
 So if you are going to try to trade in your car, look up the value of your existing car at Kelley Blue Book or Edmunds, then print the page (or screen shot it), and bring it with you to the car lot to negotiate the price.
-Bottom line: try your best to gather enough facts so that you make a wise decision.
+Bottom line: try your best to gather enough facts beforehand so that you make a wise decision.